natew100/f25-cisc474-individual/apps/web/README.md

-# Mini Canvas LMS
+# EduFlow

-A minimal Canvas-like Learning Management System demo built with Next.js 14+ App Router and TypeScript.
+A modern Learning Management System built with Next.js 14+ App Router and TypeScript.

 ## Features